cables-gl/cables/doc/dev_embed/dev_embed.md

 - `silent` (bool): Enable / disable all logging to console.
 - `glCanvasResizeToWindow` Resize the Canvas to the size of the window

+## Settings variables programmatically

+In your cables patch you can use `Ops.Vars.GetVar` to use Values, that can be easily set from outside:

+`patch.vars['color_r']=1.0;`

+The Parameter "name" of GetVar is the `vars` Index, in this case "color_r".